 Mapleridge Center is a 115,000 square foot community shopping center strategically located along White Bear Avenue within the main retail node in Maplewood, Minnesota.
 The centre was acquired in the third quarter of 2017 and at the time was anchored by a Rainbow Foods grocery outlet store.
 Management strategically terminated the anchor tenant in the fourth quarter of 2019 and signed a lease with Hy-Vee to take the former Rainbow Foods premises and an additional unit which will be used as a liquor store.
 As part of the new grocery and liquor store lease, ownership will complete a significant capital investment in the center projected to cost \$5.6 million.
-In the first quarter of 2020, the grocery anchor lease was executed with rent commencement projected in the first quarter of 2021.
+In the first quarter of 2020, the grocery anchor lease was executed with rent commencement in the first quarter of 2021.
 Construction commenced in the third quarter of 2020 and is expected to be completed in the second quarter of 2021.
+The Hy-Vee liquor store opened to the public on December 18, 2020.

 Eastpointe Shopping Center is a regional shopping destination in Clarksburg, West Virginia anchored by a Kroger which includes a former K-mart box and in line shop tenants.
 The centre is located in the area's most prominent retail node at the junction of two major state highways.
-Kroger has recently executed a lease and will relocate from their 55,000 square foot box and build a brand new 83,000 square foot store in the former K-Mart premises.
+Kroger has executed a 25 year term lease and will relocate from their 55,000 square foot box and build a brand new 83,000 square foot store in the former K-Mart premises.
 Construction commenced in the first quarter of 2020 and the lease will commence in the first quarter of 2021.
-The REIT expects to invest \$5.4 million in capital to complete the project and backfill the current 55,000 square foot Kroger box.
-In the third quarter of 2020 the REIT executed the lease with Hobby Lobby to occupy the prior 55,000 square foot Kroger box.
+In the third quarter of 2020 the REIT executed a 10 year term lease with Hobby Lobby to occupy the prior 55,000 square foot Kroger box.
+In addition to the construction of Kroger and Hobby Lobby, the REIT will complete common area refurbishments to include the façade, parking lot, landscaping, and LED lighting upgrades, as required by the anchor leases.
+The REIT expects to invest \$5.4 million in capital to complete the tenant build outs and common area refurbishments.
+The project should be completed in the second quarter of 2022, with Kroger opening in the first quarter of 2021 and Hobby Lobby commencing in the second quarter of 2022.

 Wedgewood Commons is a 153,000 square foot shopping centre anchored by a Publix supermarket.
 The shopping centre is strategically located on U.S. Route 1 Highway at Indian Road, in Stuart, Florida.
 Key tenants in the development include Beall's Outlet, Dollar Tree and Harbor Freight Tools.
 The REIT has finalized a 20 year term lease to construct a new 47,000 square foot flagship Publix grocery store.
 To coincide with the new Publix grocery store, the REIT has secured a 10 year lease extension to relocate and expand the Beall's Outlet to 30,000 square feet which will include a Beall's Home Centric concept store.
 Furthermore, the REIT is negotiating with several junior anchor prospects to lease the remaining vacancy within the shopping centre.
 The net result will increase GLA to approximately 166,000 square feet and the weighted average lease term from 3.7 years to 10.8 years.
 In addition to the construction of the Publix and Beall's Outlet and Home Centric, the REIT will complete an extensive common area refurbishment.
-The REIT expects to invest \$13.5 million in the redevelopment and the overall project should be completed in the fourth quarter of 2022 with the new Publix opening the fourth quarter of 2021.
+The REIT expects to invest \$13.5 million in the redevelopment and the overall project should be completed by the fourth quarter of 2022 with the new Publix opening the fourth quarter of 2021.